Plangia: Description

-Typical Plangia species are moderate-sized katydids, fairly effective green leaf mimics, that lay their fairly large, flattened oval eggs under bark, or in individual incisions in the edges of leaves of their food plants.
+Typical Plangia species are moderate-sized katydids, fairly effective green leaf mimics, that lay their rather large, flattened oval eggs under bark, or in individual incisions in the edges of leaves of their food plants.
 They make the incisions into the leaf parenchyma, between, and parallel to, the dorsal and ventral leaf epidermis.
 The ovipositor is specialised for the purpose and it has a peculiar shape rather like the curved blade of a field hockey stick.
-In this respect the ovipositor differs from most other katydids, that tend to have straight, sometimes very long, ovipositors.
+In this respect, the ovipositor differs from most other katydids, that tend to have straight, sometimes very long, ovipositors.

-The best-known pest species is Plangia graminea, a lightly built katydid; it is not of much commercial or agricultural importance, seldom worth controlling, but sometimes causes damage to foliage in vineyards and gardens.
+The best-known pest species is Plangia graminea, a lightly built katydid; it is not of much commercial or agricultural importance, rarely worth controlling, but sometimes causes damage to foliage in vineyards and gardens.